Nadrieril/graphical-algebra/README.md

 This website contains articles, videos and links that explain how it works and explore what we can do with it.

-You can get started here: TODO
+For now, the only way to get started is to pick an article from the [index](archive.md).

 ## Goals/Values

 - **Fun**: We're here because we find Graphical Algebra exciting.
 We want to share that!
-Expect excitement and rants and hand-waving.
+Expect excitement and rambles and hand-waving.
 - **Rich**: We want a lush and dense resource that one can wade through with delight, following their curiosity.
 - **Best effort**: Better to have something than nothing.